Using BusyContacts with Exchange

 To subscribe to a public address book:

-- Choose BusyContacts > Preferences > Accounts, select your Exchange account in the list on the left, click the Sharing tab, and then click Public Address Books.
+- Choose BusyContacts > Settings > Accounts, select your Exchange account in the list on the left, click the Sharing tab, and then click Public Address Books.

 In the browser that appears, navigate to the public folder that contains the address book you want to subscribe to.
 Select it and click Subscribe.